-Students are referred to the SPC for failing any course, clinical clerkship, or COMLEX-USA® Level board exam within the College's curriculum.
+Students are referred to the SPC for failing any course, clinical clerkship, or COMLEX-USA[®] Level board exams within the College's curriculum.
 The faculty may refer any student to the SPC if the student is not maintaining a standard of academic excellence.

-Students shall be considered in Good Academic Standing if they have achieved a passing grade in all courses taken and have no other outstanding academic deficiencies.
+Students shall be considered in Good Academic Standing if they have achieved a passing grade in all courses taken and have no other outstanding academic and/or disciplinary deficiencies.
+Academic Probation is a designation that the student has an un-remediated course failure.
 Failure of any course shall place the student on Academic Probation.
+The designation will remain until deficiencies have been remediated.
+An Academic Probation designation is also used when a student is repeating a year due to academic and/or disciplinary reasons.
+The designation will remain until the repeated year is successfully completed.
 A first-time failure of any part of the COMLEX-USA® examination series may also result in a student being placed on Academic Probation by the Student Performance Committee (SPC).
 A student is placed on Academic Suspension when a student is withdrawn from activity in the program's curriculum for academic and/or disciplinary reasons, but is offered the opportunity to subsequently re-enroll and repeat the academic year.
 Please see the Academic Standing Policy at: